 - Install an overflow pipe a few inches from the top of the barrel.
 PVC pipe is commonly used to create an overflow drainage route away from the house or into a second barrel.

 Benefits of Watering your Garden with Rainwater

 - Reduce flooding or water collection around the house.
 Most often the reason we experience basement flooding in the wet months is when the rain gutters do not divert the water far enough from the base of our house.
-This is especially a problem when the ground slopes to one side causing the run off to pool on one side of the house.
+This is mainly a problem when the ground slopes to one side causing the runoff to pool on one side of the house.

 How to Make a Rain Barrel (Video)

 Want to create your own rainwater collection system?
 Watch this video for step by step instructions on how to make a rain barrel.
 This video will walk you through the DIY version with materials that cost under $30 (providing you have the saw).